If you want a seafood dinner that comes together quickly without skimping on flavor, these 30-Minute Cajun Shrimp and Grits are for you!

 Cheesy Grits with Cajun Shrimp Tips and Tricks

-How to Make Creamy Cheddar Cheese Grits
+How I Make Creamy Cheddar Cheese Grits

 Grits are super easy to whip up and can be made simply with the grits themself and water.
 However, I’m sharing my secrets with you to make the creamiest and most flavorful grits, and there isn’t any water involved.